Professor Adam G. Dunn

 • Undergraduate training (1999-2002) and PhD (2003-2006) at The University of Western Australia

-Panels, committees, working groups, and other organisational units:
+Selected panels, committees, working groups, and other organisational units

 • The International Prospective Register of Systematic Reviews (PROSPERO) Advisory Group (2022-present)